mharitsnf/mharitsnf.github.io/content/posts/spherical-gerstner-waves/index.md

 ## Setting Up the Scene
 Let's get started!
 As I mentioned, I'm using Godot Engine 4, but you should be able to replicate this in any other engine.
 At the end of this article, you'll have a spherical gerstner wave implementation in the vertex shader.

-Note that I'm not doing the frament shader for now mainly because I'm lazy, and also I haven't got a good art direction for my ocean.
-I'll come back to that in a future article.

 Firstly, let's create a `MeshInstance3D` node that would be our main visual, which will hold our shader material as well.
 We want a PlaneMesh for the mesh, and set the size to 2 on both the width and height.
 This way we can ensure that the bottom left corner of the plane will fall on the coordinates (-1, -1), while the top right corner of the plane will fall on the coordinate (1, 1).
 This is necessary for the grid projection calculation that we will be doing in the next section.

 ![Test](initial-plane.png)